 At the same time, scientists think that climates with high temperatures, humidity and ultraviolet rays may also affect the virus’ survival.
 As such, they do not really know how vitamin D affects COVID-19.

-Aside from COVID-19, it is important to get the proper intake of vitamin D. This includes eating the appropriate foods listed earlier.
+Aside from COVID-19, it is important to get the proper intake of the vitamin.
+This includes eating the appropriate foods listed earlier.
 In addition, doctors encourage sunbathing.
 The Harvard Medical School website notes wearing sunscreen will not detract seriously from producing vitamin D.

-According to the National Health Service UK (NHS), it is important for those who spend more time staying indoors to take vitamin D supplements.
-In addition, Health Canada recommends that people over the age of 50 take a daily vitamin D supplement of 400 International Units (IU) (equivalent to 10 micrograms).
+According to the National Health Service UK (NHS), it is important for those who spend more time staying indoors to take supplements.
+In addition, Health Canada recommends that people over the age of 50 take a daily the supplement of 400 International Units (IU) (equivalent to 10 micrograms).